 If you’re a tennis betting specialist like me, or a devoted horse track bettor, you definitely have some late spring options.
-The French Open is just around the corner, and I’m sure I don’t have to tell you about the Kentucky Derby results by now.
+The French Open is around the corner, at least.

 For the rest of the gamblers out there, baseball becomes a crucially important part of the handicapping diet.
 For casual fans, baseball is often a low background noise that’s always on in the background throughout the spring and summer months.